aliizzzzz/Aqueous-Foam-Drainage-Simulatior-Inside-Syringe-/README.md

 As mixtured of liquid and gas, sclerosing foams are thermodynamically unstable; meaning as time passes by, the liquid content draings and bubbles coarse and coalesce together.
 One way to quantify foam stability, is by calculating its "half-life" (the time required for half of the liquid content of the foam to drain).
 In a [previous article](https://journals.sagepub.com/doi/full/10.1177/0268355515589063#_i15), we have characterised the half-life of sclerosing foams manufactured using the Double Syringe System (DSS) with a 1:4 liquid-to-gas ratio.

-## Disclaimer
-**This simulation gives the user the option to select two formulation techniques (the Double Syringe System and the Tessari method) and different liquid-to-gas ratios (1:3, 1:4 and 1:5), however, all formulations use the drainage kinetics of 1:4 DSS foams due to lack of data on other formulations.
-Data for drainage kinetics of other foam formulations will be added in the near future**

 Typically, sclerosing foams are injected into the patient's veins using a syringe.
 An gap of information in the literature is:

 ## Does the act of injection affect the rate of drainage?